Ranking the Most Collectible Marvel-Card Characters

 ORIGIN:

-In the film Venom, Woody Harrelson portrays Cletus Kasady.
-His character makes an appearance in the post-credits scene, paving the way for his prominent role in the sequel, Venom: Let There Be Carnage.
+Woody Harrelson played Cletus Kasady in the film Venom.
+He shows up in the post-credits scene, setting up his bigger role in the sequel, Venom: Let There Be Carnage.

 COLLECTIBILITY: